typetools/stubparser/readme.md

 git pull https://github.com/javaparser/javaparser TAG-NAME
 ```
 5. Resolve conflicts if required and commit it.
-6. Update the stubparer version to the JavaParser version in the `<finalName>` block of `javaparser-core/pom.xml`
+6. Update the StubParser version to the JavaParser version in the `<finalName>` block of `javaparser-core/pom.xml`
-7. Run Maven tests in the root directory.
-If any tests fail, fix them before continuing.
+7. Run Maven tests in the root directory:
 ```bash
 mvn install test
 ```
+If any tests fail, fix them before continuing.
 8. Update the stubparser version number in the Checker Framework.
 In
 `checker-framework/build.gradle`, update the version of the `stubparserJar`.
 Commit and push this change to a branch with the same name as your StubParser branch.